Category:109 Measurement and Payment

 Prior to bid, the contractor must determine whether they will bid their project based on projected fuel prices, or if they will choose to utilize the fuel price adjustments provided in Sec 109.14.
 In their bid proposal, they will choose to accept or decline receiving a fuel adjustment for the bid items identified in Sec 109.14 when the contract is executed.
 Bidders must choose to accept or decline the fuel adjustments for qualifying pay items in each of the four categories: excavation (production), asphalt paving (production & hauling), concrete paving (production & hauling), aggregate base (hauling).
 Production factors account for fuel used in producing and placing a product (e.g. asphalt plant burner fuel, paver fuel, distributor fuel, etc.), whereas On-Road Hauling factors account for fuel used to haul the material to the project.
 The On-Road Hauling factor is based on a 30-mile round trip.
 This is an average factor that is always used regardless of the actual haul distance.

-AWP automatically calculates the fuel price adjustment for most applicable pay items.
-In general, miscellaneous work items designated with a “99” item number must be calculated manually, although there are a few that are auto-generated.
+AWP automatically calculates the fuel price adjustment for all known qualifying standard pay items.
+Per Sec 109.14, non-standard pay items (generally designated with a "99" item number) do not qualify for fuel adjustment unless there is a Job Special Provision that overrides the spec and states the fuel adjustment shall apply to that item.
 Each estimate should be checked to verify that the appropriate fuel adjustments are being made either manually or auto-generated.

 A Fuel Adjustment Calculation spreadsheet is available for manual calculations.
 Prior to calculating the adjustment, a check must be done to verify that the unit pay item matches the unit shown in the table in Sec 109.14.
 If not, a quantity conversion must be done before calculating the adjustment.
 For example, asphalt paid by the square yard would need to be converted to tons before multiplying by the corresponding factors in the table.
 The manually calculated fuel adjustment should then be added to the estimate as a CO Item Adjustments for the designated lines.
 The spreadsheet calculations should be retained in eProjects as documentation.